rmac-silva/DnDYonder/readme.md

 > npm run dev -- --host 0.0.0.0

 # TODO:

-## Visual Revamp
-- Revamp the creation menus to be more user friendly.

-## Improve WikiDot fetching
-- Add a loading spinner when fetching items from WikiDot.
-- Add a fetch for classes.

 ## Database Management Improvements
 - A way to edit or delete created classes, weapons etc...
 This has to be done only by admins!
 We can't let anyone delete anything.
   Create a backend admin user and only allow that user to perform these actions.
 Only show the delete button if the user is an admin, checked at login.